fleuryD/42-computor-v1/README.md

 ## Introduction

-ComputorV1 is a project from the Advanced Algorithms branch at 42 School, focused on solving polynomial equations of degree 2 in Python.
+ComputorV1 is a project from the Advanced Algorithms branch at 42 School, focused on **solving polynomial equations of degree 2** in **Python**.

 ## Status: